encoredev/encore/docs/primitives/databases.md

 - Check if you have permission to access Docker by running `docker images`.
 - Set the correct permissions with `sudo usermod -aG docker $USER` (Learn more in the [Docker documentation](https://docs.docker.com/engine/install/linux-postinstall/))
 - Then log out and log back in so that your group membership is refreshed.

+** Error: unable to add CA to cert pool **

+This error is commonly caused by the presence of the file `$HOME/.postgresql/root.crt` on the filesystem.
+When this file is present the PostgreSQL client library will assume the database server has that root certificate, which will cause the above error.